 Peppermint has a nice fresh, clean and minty scent.
 It is used for nausea, pain and inflammation, while providing a refreshing, cooling feel.

-It also helps increase blood flow to your head and neck to provide fast pain relief.
+It also helps increase blood flow to your head and neck to provide fast pain relief since it is considered a hot essential oil.

 5. Marjoram Sweet